As a newcomer or Canadian non-resident, you might be wondering: can I get life insurance?

 Life Insurance for Permanent Residents

 Permanent residents qualify for life insurance with any provider just like Canadian citizens.
-You not face any restrictions in regard to coverage amount and life insurance plans.
+You will not face any restrictions in regard to coverage amount and life insurance plans, but each life insurance company may have different requirements.
 However, you will likely have to go through a stricter screening process (underwriting) if you apply before completing a year in Canada or for a high coverage amount.

 Life Insurance for Refugees

-Applicants who have been granted refugee status can purchase life insurance coverage of up to $250,000 or more, depending on the insurance company.
+Applicants who have been granted refugee status can begin the process of purchasing life insurance coverage of up to $250,000 or more, depending on the insurance company.
 Some providers may approve you as soon as you arrive, others may extend you coverage only after you have been living in Canada for a certain period, usually between 6 or 12 months.

 Life Insurance with a Work Visa